ActiveInferenceInstitute/Symposium/outputs/2025_symposium/Quynh_Phan/Quynh_Phan_curriculum.md

 ---

-I notice that the participant information sections are currently empty.
-To create a truly personalized and effective curriculum for Quynh Phan, I'll need some key information about their:
+I notice that key background information about Quynh Phan is missing from the prompt.
+To create a truly personalized curriculum, I'll need details about:

-1. **Background:**
+1. Their academic/professional background
-- Academic/professional background
-- Current role/field
-- Prior experience with related concepts (e.g., Bayesian inference, machine learning, cognitive science)

-2. **Current Active Inference Application:**
-- How they're currently using or planning to use Active Inference
-- Specific domain of application

-3. **Learning Needs:**
-- Specific aspects of Active Inference they want to master
-- Particular skills they want to develop

-4. **Challenges:**
-- Current obstacles in understanding or applying Active Inference
+2. Current understanding and application of Active Inference
-- Time constraints or resource limitations

-5. **Pragmatic Value Sought:**
-- Practical outcomes they hope to achieve
-- Specific problems they want to solve

-6. **Epistemic Value Sought:**
-- Theoretical understanding they wish to develop
-- Research or academic goals
+3. Specific learning needs and goals
+4. Challenges they're facing
+5. What practical and theoretical value they're seeking

-Could you provide these details about Quynh Phan?
-This information will allow me to design a curriculum that:
+Would you be able to provide these details?
+This would help me design a curriculum that:
 - Builds on their existing knowledge
 - Addresses their specific challenges
 - Aligns with their learning style
 - Meets their practical needs
 - Achieves their desired outcomes

-Once you share these details, I can create a highly personalized curriculum following the structured format you've outlined.
+For now, I can outline a flexible framework that we can customize once we have more information:

+**Initial Assessment Strategy:**
+- Survey of mathematical background
+- Evaluation of programming skills
+- Assessment of domain knowledge
+- Understanding of current AI/ML concepts

+**Base Structure:**
+1. Foundations Module
+2. Technical Skills Development
+3. Domain-Specific Applications
+4. Practical Implementation
+5. Advanced Topics

+Would you like to provide the additional information about Quynh so I can create a fully personalized curriculum?
+This would allow me to:
+- Target specific knowledge gaps
+- Choose appropriate examples
+- Set realistic timelines
+- Select relevant tools and resources
+- Design suitable projects